antmicro/zephyr-fpga-controller-examples/README.md

 It can also be used to load other things into the device memory as it supports loading any amount of data from the keyboard or by sending it to the appropriate /dev/tty.

 ## Usage
-To take advantage of the FPGA loader's functionality, make a fork of the quickfeather-fpga-loader branch.
-You can find it [here](https://github.com/antmicro/zephyr/tree/quickfeather-fpga-loader).

-# Usage example with driver
+The FPGA subsystem for Zephyr is in the process of mainlining, for now use our fork of Zephyr.
+You can find the fork containing all the relevant changes [here](https://github.com/antmicro/zephyr/tree/quickfeather-fpga-loader).

+# Example 1: programming the FPGA from C code
 This example demonstrates how to use the FPGA driver API.
 Currently, the sample works with the [QuickLogic QuickFeather board](https://github.com/QuickLogic-Corp/quick-feather-dev-board).

 ## Requirements
 * Zephyr RTOS